Cylindrical model structures

-\begin{defn} If for any objects $\cl{A}_{0}$ and $\cl{A}_{1}$ of $\cl{C}$, any object $a$ of $\cl{A}_{0}$, and any co-cartesian (respectively cartesian) square \sq{F_{0},F_{1},F_{2},F_{3},\eta_{0},\eta_{1},\eta_{2},\eta_{3}} in $\underline{\mathsf{Hom}}_{\cl{C}}(\cl{A}_{0},\cl{A}_{1})$ the square \sq{F_{0}(a),F_{1}(a),F_{2}(a),F_{3}(a),\eta_{0}(a),\eta_{1}(a),\eta_{2}(a),\eta_{3}(a)} in $\cl{A}_{1}$ is co-cartesian (respectively cartesian), we write that {\em pushouts (respectively pullbacks) of 2-arrows of $\cl{C}$ give rise to pushouts (respectively pullbacks) in formal categories}. \end{defn}
+\begin{defn} If for any objects $\cl{A}_{0}$ and $\cl{A}_{1}$ of $\cl{C}$, any object $a$ of $\cl{A}_{0}$, and any co-cartesian (respectively cartesian) square \sq{F_{0},F_{1},F_{2},F_{3},\eta_{0},\eta_{1},\eta_{2},\eta_{3}} in $\underline{\mathsf{Hom}}_{\cl{C}}(\cl{A}_{0},\cl{A}_{1})$, the square \sq{F_{0}(a),F_{1}(a),F_{2}(a),F_{3}(a),\eta_{0}(a),\eta_{1}(a),\eta_{2}(a),\eta_{3}(a)} in $\cl{A}_{1}$ is co-cartesian (respectively cartesian), we write that {\em pushouts (respectively pullbacks) of 2-arrows of $\cl{C}$ give rise to pushouts (respectively pullbacks) in formal categories}. \end{defn}

-\begin{rmk} In both $\underline{\mathsf{CAT}}$ and $\underline{\mathsf{CAT}}^{op}$ pushouts and pullbacks of 2-arrows give rise to pushouts and pullbacks in formal categories more or less by definition.
-The author expects that colimits and limits of 2-arrows equally give rise to colimits and limits in formal categories in quite general 2-categories --- in 2-topoi, for instance. \end{rmk}
+\begin{rmk} In both $\underline{\mathsf{CAT}}$ and $\underline{\mathsf{CAT}}^{op}$, pushouts and pullbacks of 2-arrows give rise to pushouts and pullbacks in formal categories, more or less by definition.
+The author expects that colimits and limits of 2-arrows equally give rise to colimits and limits in formal categories for quite general 2-categories, for instance 2-topoi. \end{rmk}

-\begin{rmk} It would certainly be possible for us to work with weak rather than strict 2-categories, weakening all 2-categorical aspects appropriately.
+\begin{rmk} It would certainly be possible for us to work with weak rather than strict 2-categories.
 However, we are motivated by ordinary categories.
-In addition to $\underline{\mathsf{CAT}}$ the only 2-category of relevance to us is $\underline{\mathsf{CAT}}^{op}$, exactly in order to capture duality.
+In addition to $\underline{\mathsf{CAT}}$, the only 2-category of importance to us is $\underline{\mathsf{CAT}}^{op}$, exactly in order to capture duality.
 Thus it is sufficient for us to work with strict 2-categories, and we do so in order to avoid the distraction of coherency. \end{rmk}